 St. Euphemia Bell Tower Rovinj

-Out to sea, the view encompasses the many islands that dot the sea just off-shore and boats sailing around them.
+Out to sea, the view encompasses the many islands that sit just off-shore and the various vessels sailing around them.
 In the morning, light sparkles on the water near the harbor, making the boats appear to be floating on a bed of diamonds.

 Visiting Rovinj, Croatia

-In addition to St. Euphemia and the Rovinj bell tower, some of the top attractions are the local wine, hopping on two wheels for a bike ride, enjoying the spectacular sunsets and touring Istria – like the towns of Porec, Pula and the hill towns.
+In addition to touring St. Euphemia and the Rovinj bell tower, some of the top activities are visiting the local wineries, hopping on two wheels for a bike ride, and enjoying the spectacular sunsets.
+Setting off a bit further on a Tour of Istria you’ll find the lovely cities of Porec and Pula, along with romantic hilltop towns.

-If you are traveling from abroad, make sure to read our complete guide to Planning a Croatia Vacation so that you can easily plan the perfect trip!
+Use our list of the Top Things To Do in Rovinj to help plan your time in Istria.
+If you are traveling from abroad, make sure to read our complete guide to Planning a Croatia Vacation, to easily prepare your perfect trip!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.